akoutmos/sql_fmt/README.md

 Documentation can be found at [https://hexdocs.pm/sql_fmt](https://hexdocs.pm/sql_fmt).

-## Example Output
+## Usage

-After setting up SqlFmt in your application you can use the SqlFmt functions in order to format queries.
+After setting up `SqlFmt` in your application you can use the `SqlFmt` functions in order to format queries.
 Here are a couple examples of queries with having parameters inline and with passing in the parameters separately:

 ```elixir